Egg predation: Fossil record

 Egg predation may be an ancient feeding strategy.
 A fossil of the Late Cretaceous snake Sanajeh of western India, found coiled around an egg and a hatchling sauropod dinosaur, was most likely a predator of sauropod nest sites including of eggs.
 Sanajeh was about 3.5 m in length; its skull was 95 mm long.
 Oviraptor was a late Cretaceous dinosaur; it was given its name, meaning "egg thief", as it was initially thought to be an egg predator; later, it was discovered to have been brooding its own eggs, and its toothless jaws have been reinterpreted as adapted to a different diet, perhaps of leaves.

-Sauropod dinosaurs, some of the largest animals that have ever lived, appear surprisingly to have followed an r-strategy, producing a large number of hard-shelled eggs.
-This contrasts with the K-strategy, in whales, which are marine mammals of comparable size.
+Sauropod dinosaurs, some of the largest animals that have ever lived, appear surprisingly to have followed an r-selected reproductive strategy, producing a large number of hard-shelled eggs.
+This contrasts with the K-selected strategy in whales, which are marine mammals of comparable size.
 Whales produce few eggs which develop internally, receiving a high level of parental investment.
 A possible cause is that egg size is limited: extrapolating from the sizes of bird eggs relative to adult body weight, a 10 tonne sauropod would produce eggs weighing some 333 kilograms, far over the limit (around 10 kilograms) which an egg shell could support.
-If that is correct, then sauropods inevitably had to follow an r-strategy with many relatively small eggs, not specifically a response to egg predation.
+If that is correct, then sauropods inevitably had to follow an r-selected strategy with many relatively small eggs, not specifically a response to egg predation.